 * That’s my spy name: Bonus Bisexual.
 Can’t you just hear it over the coms, “Time to send in… da da da dum… the Bonus Bisexual.)

 - Order Books from Black-Owned Bookstores

 - Buy books with POC on the cover!
 Read amazing romance author Naima Simone‘s article about this.
-I’ve noticed it in my own sales and it is a horrible, rarely discussed prejudice in buying behavior (and publisher reactive behavior).
+I’ve noticed it in my own sales and this is a horrible, rarely discussed prejudice in buying behavior.

-- Write to and urge major book bloggers and taste makers (I’m looking at you BookBub) to consider books by Black authors.
+- Write to and urge major book bloggers and taste makers (I’m looking at you BookBub, Instagram, TikTok) to consider books by Black authors.

 Another fun article to read?

 Why We Need Queer Escapist Lit from The Lesbrary

 A fun watch?